RationAI/xopat/modules/webgl/shaders/README.md

                                  "interactive": true
                           },
-                          "use_gamma": 2.0,   //global parameter, apply gamma correction with parameter 2 "use_channel": "b"  //global parameter, sample channel 'b' from the image, but make sure "heatmap" supports 1channel data
+                          "use_gamma": 2.0,   //global parameter, apply gamma correction with parameter 2 "use_channel0": "b"  //global parameter, sample channel 'b' from the image, but make sure "heatmap" supports 1channel data
                   }
             }
       }